SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/ContextMenu/ContextMenuEvent/ContextMenuItemClickedEvent/README.md

 #ContextMenuItemClick Event Sample

-This sample demonstrate how to invoke ContextMenuItemClick events.
-ContextMenuItemClick is invoked when the context menu item is clicked.
+This sample demonstrates how to invoke the ContextMenuItemClick events.
+The ContextMenuItemClick is invoked when the context menu item is clicked.